Last updated on:

 - warranty: 2 years

-I first got the ER3SEs several months ago and have no idea where the box and packaging went (I forgot to take photos initially), but I know they come in a nice box with sufficient protection (a picture from their website).
+I first got the ER3SEs several months ago and have no idea where the box and packaging went (I forgot to take photos initially), but they do come in a nice box with sufficient protection.

 Included with the headphones: